getwilds/wilds-docker-library/deseq2/README.md

 - pheatmap & RColorBrewer: For visualization of differential expression results
 - optparse, ggplot2, dplyr: For command-line interface and data processing
 - A ready-to-use analysis script for standard differential expression workflows
-- A test data generation script for creating DESeq2-compatible datasets
+- A test data generation script for creating STAR-format individual count files

 The images are designed to provide a comprehensive environment for RNA-seq differential expression analysis with DESeq2 methodology, including example data for testing and learning purposes.